foundry-rs/starknet-foundry/docs/src/testing/testing_contract_internals.md

 - functions performing specific operations on the contracts' storage or context data
 - library calls directly in the tests

-## Utilities For testing internals
+## Utilities For testing Internals
 To facilitate such use cases, we have a handful of utilities which make a test behave like a contract.

 ### `contract_state_for_testing()` - State of Test Contract